 Psychedelics are not a substitute for faith.
 They are a door to authentic faith, born of encountering directly the sacred dimension of everyday experience.
 This is not the only gate to that discovery, but it is the most ancient and universal, and potentially the most accessible to the majority of the human race. — Rick Doblin

-We don’t advocate the use of psychedelics.
-It’s a tool for the experienced spiritual exploration traveler.
-These tools are not everyone.
+We don’t advocate the use of psychotropics or psychedelics.
+These are tools for the experienced spiritual exploration traveler.
+These tools are not for beginners.
 If you have a desire to use this advanced method, we recommend that they meet two conditions.

 The psychotic drowns in the same waters in which the mystic swims with delight.